Rye Rye: Go! Pop! Bang!

 On February 9, 2011, Rye Rye put up her pre-album mixtape RYEot PowRR for download, along with a video to her remix of Miley Cyrus' "Party in the U.S.A.".
 After several date changes, an official release date for Go!
 Pop!
 Bang! was announced for February 22, 2011.
 However, the album did not come out and is presently slated for a Fall 2011 release.
 Rye Rye performed at the 2010 Alexander Wang fashion week after party.
 The first single to be lifted from her debut album Go!
 Pop!
 Bang! entitled "Sunshine", was released on October 5 and leaked online a day earlier.
 A music video with M.I.A. was shot in September 2010, and released on October 8.
 Rye Rye has recently joined M.I.A. to perform on her tour of international shows in 2010.

 On June 7, 2011, she released a second single "Never Will Be Mine" featuring Robyn.
 The video featuring the two artists premiered on June 15, 2011 and after two days, had been viewed 2,740,998 times.
 The song reached number 12 on the US Billboard Hot Dance Club Songs.
 Rye Rye also toured with Robyn, as well as Katy Perry and LMFAO on arena shows.

 Rye Rye released her single "New Thing" in 2011, which showcases and soundtracks fashion designer Prabal Gurung's collection and the 2011 "Women Go All In" Adidas advert.
 In April 2012, her single "Boom Boom" reached number 8 on the US Billboard Hot Dance Club Songs.

 Departure from N.E.E.T.
 Recordings

 In a 2016 interview, Rye Rye revealed that she had left N.E.E.T.
 Recordings, claiming that "N.E.E.T. kinda [sic] just folded.
 M.I.A. was focusing on her own stuff, [and] never really put that much time into the label", and that she was planning on releasing music independently.

 Acting

-Rye Rye appeared in the film 21 Jump Street and recorded its main theme with Esthero.
+Rye Rye appeared in the film 21 Jump Street and its sequel 22 Jump Street, she also recorded 21 Jump Street's main theme with Esthero.